-If you use multiple digital devices-cell phone, digital camera, MP3 player, etc. - it's handy to have a travel power strip, perhaps with a surge suppressors and USB port for charging cell phones, MP3 players or e-readers without carrying device-specific plugs.
+Even though you'll only need a Type C plug adapter on this trip, it may be a good idea to invest in an all-in-one, universal adapter/converter combo.
+Versatile and lightweight, this item will ensure that you are prepared for your current trip as well as future vacations.
+If you use multiple digital devices-cell phone, digital camera, and MP3 player for instance - it's also handy to have a travel power strip, perhaps with a surge suppressor and USB-style port for charging cell phones, MP3 players or e-readers without the use of device-specific plugs.